Author Interview-- James Hill “Trae” Welborn (Dueling Cultures, Damnable Legacies) Part 2

 Hello H-CivWar Readers:

-Today we feature James Hill “Trae” Welborn to talk about his new book, Dueling Cultures, Damnable Legacies: Southern Violence and White Supremacy in the Civil War Era, published by University of Virginia Press in June 2023.
+Today we continue our conversation with James Hill “Trae” Welborn to talk about his new book, Dueling Cultures, Damnable Legacies: Southern Violence and White Supremacy in the Civil War Era, published by University of Virginia Press in June 2023.